nnja/python/website/content/02-introduction-to-python/020-basic-data-types/00-variables.md

 ### Naming Variables

-Python variables can't start with with a number.
+Python variables can't start with a number.
 In general, they're named all lower case, separated by underscores.
 Unlike other languages, that name their variables with camelCase.

 You don't want to name your variables the same as the *types* that we'll be working with.
 For example **don't** name your variables `int`, `list`, `dict`.
 Etc.